OspreyX/gulp-recipe/README.md

 #OpenFin gulp-recipe

-Gulpfile Recipe demostrating basic OpenFin build integration, creating an 'openfin' task that:
+Gulpfile Recipe demonstrating basic OpenFin build integration, creating an 'openfin' task that:

 * Creates an OpenFin configuration file
 * Updates that configuration file with new values